collindever/Bigcommerce/README.md

                 remove whatever was sold in the store since last run.
                 Create a log file for review.

         grabsku.py -- This pulls all of the product skus and quantities from bigcommerce.
-It first goes through all products with option sets and pulls all of their sku's and then goes and pulls all the skus for the single item products.
-Saves these to a dicitonary with the sku as key and qty as value.
+                It first goes through all products with option sets and pulls all of their sku's then it goes and pulls all the skus for the single item products
+                Finally Saves these to a dicitonary with the sku as key and qty as value.

         yet to be developed script that will update inventory to what is pulled from exported excel file

-        bcorders.py  --  pulls all of the skus from all orders since last time being run, and subtracts the approrpriate quantity from inventory.
+        bcorders.py  --  pulls all of the skus from all orders since last time being run then list them in a dictionary to be removed from main inventory

 Non-Essential Scripts